MQTT Publish/Subscribe with Mosquitto Pub/Sub Examples

 Can the MQTT publisher know whether the published topic has subscribers?

-In the older version of MQTT (up to v5), the client never knows about the subscribers of the published messages.
-However, in MQTT v5, this is enabled for two QoS levels: QoS1 and QoS2.
+In the older version of MQTT messaging protocol (up to MQTT v.
+5), the client never knows about the subscribers of the published messages.
+However, in MQTT 5, this is enabled for two QoS levels: QoS1 and QoS2.
 The MQTT broker sends a PUBACK or PUBREC packet with the information about no subscribers.

 mosquitto_pub and mosquitto_sub examples

-Thus, these tools are quite handy if you need to test clients’ publishing and subscribing.
-We won’t dive into details of mosquitto_pub and mosquitto_sub here, you can learn them in the Mosquitto manual on the Cedalo website.
-What we demonstrate here are examples of how they work.
+These tools, mosquitto_pub and mosquitto_sub, are straightforward to use and are particularly useful for testing clients’ publishing and subscribing.
+While we won’t delve into their details here, you can easily learn about them in the comprehensive Mosquitto manual available on the Cedalo website.
+What we’re demonstrating here are practical examples of how they function.

 mosquitto_pub example